openstack-archive/searchlight/doc/source/elasticsearch.rst

 Installing and Configuring Elasticsearch
 ========================================
 The Searchlight indexing service is responsible for indexing data in `Elasticsearch <http://http://www.elasticsearch.org/>`_;
 Elasticsearch has very good documentation on installation but some pointers are provided here.

+..
+IMPORTANT:: We *strongly* recommend using Elasticsearch 1.x and the accompanying python client version.
+Searchlight has not been tested with v2 and has some known issues around indexing data.

 Installation
 ~~~~~~~~~~~~